Strategy STRC

 STRC pays a variable-rate cash dividend (currently 11.50% annualized, paid monthly).
 The rate is set at Strategy’s sole discretion each month, subject to (a) a floor at Monthly SOFR Per Annum, and (b) a constraint that the rate can only be reduced if all accumulated dividends from prior periods are paid in full (Cert of Designation §5).
 IMPORTANT TAX NOTE: per the 10-K, Strategy has no current or accumulated earnings & profits (E&P) and does not expect to.
 Therefore STRC distributions DO NOT qualify as dividends for U.S. federal tax purposes — non-corporate holders cannot access the 15–20% qualified-dividend rate.
 Distributions are treated as return of capital (reducing tax basis, then capital gain).
 The 10-K also discusses IRS “fast-pay stock” classification risk; Strategy disclaims it but the risk remains unresolved.

 Overall score = 7.92 under the v3.2 Bitcoin-holder Digital Credit standard.
-STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack ($10.4B market cap, ~$337M avg daily volume), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
+STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack (~$9.3B market cap, the largest in the stack), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
 Loses points because: (a) preferreds are issuer credit, not BTC-collateralized; (b) STRC distributions don’t qualify as dividends for tax purposes (return of capital treatment, per 10-K); (c) rate is issuer-discretionary monthly (floored at SOFR); (d) STRC ranks #2 in the preferred waterfall behind STRF; (e) only ~10 months of operating history.
 Score sub-factors verified against primary SEC filings on 2026-05-25; backingSource raised 6.7→7.5 in the 2026-05-28 review after Strategy’s May 2026 debt paydown (repurchase of $1.5B 2029 notes) lifted coverage of the senior-claim stack to ~4.1×; pegDesign trimmed 7.1→6.9 in the 2026-06-04 review (the $99–101 band is policy, not structural, and the monthly rate reset is issuer-discretionary); governanceCounterparty re-tiered 5.5→8.0 in the 2026-06-18 re-tiering review (a legally-explicit single-issuer preferred structure with clear seniority/custody/covenants is no longer scored as opaque control) — verified against the SEC filings listed below.

 Overall score = 7.92 under the v3.2 Bitcoin-holder Digital Credit standard.
-STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack ($10.4B market cap, ~$337M avg daily volume), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
+STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack (~$9.3B market cap, the largest in the stack), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
 Loses points because: (a) preferreds are issuer credit, not BTC-collateralized; (b) STRC distributions don’t qualify as dividends for tax purposes (return of capital treatment, per 10-K); (c) rate is issuer-discretionary monthly (floored at SOFR); (d) STRC ranks #2 in the preferred waterfall behind STRF; (e) only ~10 months of operating history.
 Score sub-factors verified against primary SEC filings on 2026-05-25; backingSource raised 6.7→7.5 in the 2026-05-28 review after Strategy’s May 2026 debt paydown (repurchase of $1.5B 2029 notes) lifted coverage of the senior-claim stack to ~4.1×; pegDesign trimmed 7.1→6.9 in the 2026-06-04 review (the $99–101 band is policy, not structural, and the monthly rate reset is issuer-discretionary); governanceCounterparty re-tiered 5.5→8.0 in the 2026-06-18 re-tiering review (a legally-explicit single-issuer preferred structure with clear seniority/custody/covenants is no longer scored as opaque control) — verified against the SEC filings listed below.

 Overall score = 7.92 under the v3.2 Bitcoin-holder Digital Credit standard.
-STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack ($10.4B market cap, ~$337M avg daily volume), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
+STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack (~$9.3B market cap, the largest in the stack), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
 Loses points because: (a) preferreds are issuer credit, not BTC-collateralized; (b) STRC distributions don’t qualify as dividends for tax purposes (return of capital treatment, per 10-K); (c) rate is issuer-discretionary monthly (floored at SOFR); (d) STRC ranks #2 in the preferred waterfall behind STRF; (e) only ~10 months of operating history.
 Score sub-factors verified against primary SEC filings on 2026-05-25; backingSource raised 6.7→7.5 in the 2026-05-28 review after Strategy’s May 2026 debt paydown (repurchase of $1.5B 2029 notes) lifted coverage of the senior-claim stack to ~4.1×; pegDesign trimmed 7.1→6.9 in the 2026-06-04 review (the $99–101 band is policy, not structural, and the monthly rate reset is issuer-discretionary); governanceCounterparty re-tiered 5.5→8.0 in the 2026-06-18 re-tiering review (a legally-explicit single-issuer preferred structure with clear seniority/custody/covenants is no longer scored as opaque control) — verified against the SEC filings listed below.

 Overall score = 7.92 under the v3.2 Bitcoin-holder Digital Credit standard.
-STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack ($10.4B market cap, ~$337M avg daily volume), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
+STRC earns its position on the strength of: (a) deepest liquidity in the Strategy preferred stack (~$9.3B market cap, the largest in the stack), (b) cumulative dividends with stopper protection (Cert of Designation §5), (c) ~7.1× BTC cost coverage of all preferreds, and (d) primary-source-grade disclosure cadence (10-K, 10-Q, weekly 8-K ATM reports).
 Loses points because: (a) preferreds are issuer credit, not BTC-collateralized; (b) STRC distributions don’t qualify as dividends for tax purposes (return of capital treatment, per 10-K); (c) rate is issuer-discretionary monthly (floored at SOFR); (d) STRC ranks #2 in the preferred waterfall behind STRF; (e) only ~10 months of operating history.
 Score sub-factors verified against primary SEC filings on 2026-05-25; backingSource raised 6.7→7.5 in the 2026-05-28 review after Strategy’s May 2026 debt paydown (repurchase of $1.5B 2029 notes) lifted coverage of the senior-claim stack to ~4.1×; pegDesign trimmed 7.1→6.9 in the 2026-06-04 review (the $99–101 band is policy, not structural, and the monthly rate reset is issuer-discretionary); governanceCounterparty re-tiered 5.5→8.0 in the 2026-06-18 re-tiering review (a legally-explicit single-issuer preferred structure with clear seniority/custody/covenants is no longer scored as opaque control) — verified against the SEC filings listed below.